Younest9/okd/README.md

       ```bash
       systemctl restart networking
       ```
+12. Install HAProxy

+      ```bash
+      apt-get install haproxy -y
+      ```
+13. Install & configure HAProxy

+   - You can install HAProxy on any Linux distro, in our case:

+        ```bash
+      apt -y install haproxy
+        ```

+   - Modify the config before starting haproxy

+        - you can only modify the ip addresses to not break the config file.

+   - Copy HAProxy config

+      ```bash
+     \cp ~/okd/haproxy.cfg /etc/haproxy/haproxy.cfg
+      ```

+   - Enable and start the service

+      ```bash
+      systemctl enable haproxy
+      systemctl start haproxy
+      systemctl status haproxy
+      ```
+#### Configure IP addressing

-12. If not using DHCP, see the [Static IP addressing](#static-ip-addressing) section for details about configuring static IP addresses for your cluster nodes later in the installation process, for now, skip to the [Install & configure Apache Web Server](#install--configure-apache-web-server) section, otherwise, continue to the next step.
+- If not using DHCP, you will be configuring the static IP addresses for the cluster nodes later, so you can skip this step.

-13. Configure the DHCP (If you are using DHCP to provide the IP networking configuration to your cluster nodes, configure your DHCP service)
+   > Configure the DHCP (If you are using DHCP to provide the IP networking configuration to your cluster nodes, configure your DHCP service)
+   >

-       - Add persistent IP addresses for the nodes to your DHCP server configuration.
+   > - Add persistent IP addresses for the nodes to your DHCP server configuration.
 In your configuration, match the MAC address of the relevant network interface to the intended IP address for each node.
+   >

-       - When you use DHCP to configure IP addressing for the cluster machines, the machines also obtain the DNS server information through DHCP.
+   > - When you use DHCP to configure IP addressing for the cluster machines, the machines also obtain the DNS server information through DHCP.
 Define the persistent DNS server address that is used by the cluster nodes through your DHCP server configuration.
+   >

-       - Define the hostnames of your cluster nodes in your DHCP server configuration.
+   > - Define the hostnames of your cluster nodes in your DHCP server configuration.
 See the Setting the cluster node hostnames through DHCP section for details about hostname considerations.

 #### Install & configure Apache Web Server
 > Necessary to download the config files to passe in as arguments in the installation command